nelsonfigueroa/nelson.cloud/content/posts/2024-04-29-python-arrays-cheatsheet.md

 ### The First Element

-There's no bult-in Python method to get the first element as far as I know, just specify index 0 like in most programming languages:
+There's no built-in Python method to get the first element as far as I know, just specify index 0 like in most programming languages:

 ```python
 my_list = ['A', 'B', 'C', 'D']